Summons and Complaint Template, Free Download 2026

 Deadline to Respond

 The specific number of days the defendant has to file a response: 21 days for a standard federal summons, 60 days if service is waived under Rule 4(d), or the applicable state deadline.
-The summons must clearly state the consequences of failing to respond — that a default judgment may be entered for the relief demanded in the complaint.
+The summons must clearly state the consequences of failing to respond, that a default judgment may be entered for the relief demanded in the complaint.

 Service Instructions and Proof of Service

 Instructions for how the summons and complaint will be served, consistent with Rule 4 or the applicable state rule.
-After service is completed, a proof of service (also called an affidavit of service or return of service) must be filed with the court under Rule 4(l), documenting the date, time, manner, and person served.
+After service is completed, a proof of service template (also called an affidavit of service or return of service) must be filed with the court under Rule 4(l), documenting the date, time, manner, and person served.

 Signature Requirements